codenameoperative/what-is-life/README.md

 > **💻 Call for macOS Contributors**: We need developers with macOS machines to create native macOS `.app` bundles and iOS versions!
 The build system is ready - just run the GitHub Actions workflow or use the provided build scripts.
 Contributors will be credited and can maintain their own release channels.

 ### **Android** 🤖
-- **APK** packages for all architectures
+- **Community-maintained** APK packages for all architectures
 - **Minimum API 26** (Android 8.0)
 - **ARM64, ARM32, x86_64, x86** support

-> **📱 Android Development Notice**: Native Android builds are currently in development.
-The game runs well on modern Android devices through the web version, but dedicated APK packages are coming soon for offline play and optimized mobile experience.
+> **📱 Android Development Notice**: Native Android builds are currently community-maintained.
+The game runs well on modern Android devices through the web version, but dedicated APK packages are available for offline play and optimized mobile experience.

 ## 🏗️ **Project Structure**